 FAQ

 The following document contains common hardware and software configuration issues met when running QuestDB, as well as solutions to them.
-If you cannot find the answers to your question, please join our Slack Community and post your questions there.
+If you cannot find the answers to your question, please join our community forums and post your questions there.

 Log files are stored in the log folder under the root_directory.
 The log has the following levels to assist filtering: